art000109/Fuzzy_set/README.md

 The library also allows you to:
 - Find the length of a set
 - Round borders
-- Check if the element is contained in the set (1, if the probability is not = 0)
 - Check the probability of finding an element in a set
 - Display set